sdyinzhen/AutoBEL-v1.0/README.md

 1. Start Jupyter notebook,
 2. Navigate to the downloaded AutoBEL_Python master folder,
-3. Open the jupyternote file [Control_Pannel.ipynb](https://github.com/sdyinzhen/AutoBEL_Python/blob/master/Control_Pannel.ipynb), and follow the steps in the notebook to run the BEL.
+3. Open the jupyter notebook file [Control_Pannel.ipynb](https://github.com/sdyinzhen/AutoBEL_Python/blob/master/Control_Pannel.ipynb), and follow the steps in the notebook to run BEL.

 ### Licensing
 This repository is released under the MIT License.